 Do you have your heart set on a timber frame home or addition, but need a less expensive or simpler way to make it happen?
 This article is for you.
 It applies if you’re thinking of doing the work yourself or hiring a contractor.
 In the photo below my wife, Mary, is oiling posts and beams that we joined with traditional timber frame joinery when we built out place.
 Big wood is a beautiful thing to live with, regardless of how it’s joined.

-One of the biggest differences between discerning homeowners and the professionals who build and renovate houses for them is the tug-of-war that sometimes emerges between the desire for a classic appearance and the need to stay practical and affordable.
+One of the biggest differences between discerning homeowners and contractors is easy to predict.
+It’s the tug-of-war that sometimes emerges between the desire for a classic appearance and the need to stay practical and affordable.
 Homeowners often want features that are outside the budget of the project or beyond the skill level of the tradespeople available for a contractor to hire.
 The quest for efficiency, coupled with insufficient skills in the labour force, are the biggest reason why so many great big trees get sawn into planks and hidden behind drywall, rather than sawn and joined into beautiful beams that remain in full view as part of the design.
 I’ve used a Canadian hardware system called Timberlinx (877.900.3111) on a few of my projects, and it goes a long way to making exposed timber designs more affordable for homeowners, and more doable for contractors.